ABOUT THE TOWNS AND OUR HISTORY

 During the last eighty years, 106 Club Life Memberships and 36 Playing Life Memberships have been awarded with the worthy recipients qualifying either as a player, or official, with at least ten or more years service to the Club.

 From Humble Beginnings to Modern Times

-From our first Club’s Best and Fairest winner in Alby Blancard (now deceased), to our latest Benjamin Homburg, the Club has a proud record of fostering the beginnings of many a league career.
-The most recent to go on and play over one hundred SANFL games are John Martin (Woodville/West Torrens) and Simon Quinn (South Adelaide).
-With six junior sides in 1999, we look forward to producing future Edwardstown, SANFL and ultimately AFL players.
+From our first Club’s Best and Fairest winner in Alby Blancard (now deceased), to our latest Kane Mulvaney, the Club has a proud record of fostering the beginnings of many a league career.

 On the Administration side, we have progressed rapidly form the old Management Committee, to the current Board of Directors, who are now charged with the responsibility of administering a football business, turning over many thousands of dollars each financial year.
 From the days of the old tin shed, which stood near the main gate and spilled its cold soapy waters from the showers to run west down Nelson Street, to the Voluntary Sunday morning brigade of players and supporters who made hundreds of cement blocks to build subsequent more modern Clubrooms – until today we have a modern complex to be so justly proud of.

-This built up tradition, and so brought maturity to a club in which so many local people have been involved, and have felt proud satisfaction of having been a part of the 90 Years at the Edwardstown Football Club.
+This built up tradition, and so brought maturity to a club in which so many local people have been involved, and have felt proud satisfaction of having been a part of the over 100 Years at the Edwardstown Football Club.

-If you would like to become one of our esteemed sponsors, please head to our Sponsorship sign up page, thank you.
+If you would like to become one of our esteemed sponsors, please contact us via the button below, thank you.